andrewalexgit/SurfBox/old/README.md

 # SurfBox

-> Please note that this version of SurfBox was an experimental beta that was comprised of only
+> Please note that this version of SurfBox was an experimental beta server and quite possibly eventually represent no similarity to the most up to date versions.